VENUS TRIPPED HERE

-The deputy shifted his body further into her cube and hooked his thumbs in his belt.
-He held himself rigid, his uniform shiny against the faded government-mauve wall.
+The state trooper shifted his body further into Lori’s cube and hooked his thumbs in his belt.
+He held himself rigid; his uniform shining against the faded government-mauve wall.
 He looked at her hands and raised his eyebrows.

-Lori balled her hands up in her lap and held them against her jumpy stomach.
+Lori balled her fists up, put them in her lap, and then held them against her jumpy stomach.
 She could feel her face twitching, but one thing she wasn’t going to do was give them the satisfaction of a tear.

 “Why?”
 It was the same question she’d asked every time she’d been uprooted.
 And it had always been asked of a government employee.
 She was beginning to see an uncomfortable pattern.

+Lori almost laughed at the irony.
 She hadn’t expected to be fired.
 All she’d done was tell the truth.
-Apparently, someone in charge hadn’t seen it that way, and now here she was, speechless and unemployed.
+Apparently, someone in charge hadn’t seen it that way, and now, here she was, speechless and unemployed.

 “Witch hunt?”
 Lori asked.
-She was containing herself well, she thought.
+Contain yourself!
+She wanted to laugh.
 She wanted to scream.
 She wanted to hit someone.
 She wanted to find the real witch and throttle her.
 Or him.

 Donna squeezed Lori’s shoulder.
 “I’m so sorry, Lori.
 I’m not allowed to say.”

 She didn’t have to say.
-The other two whistleblowers were already gone—one retired and one got married and went to work for her husband’s company.
+The other two whistleblowers were already gone—one had retired, and one had gotten married and gone to work for her husband’s company.
 Lori was the only pawn left.
-At least Donna really did look sorry, same as everyone else who’d ever dumped her had.
-Donna’s face began scrunching up and her eyes were getting wet.
+At least Donna really did look sorry, same as everyone else who’d ever dumped Lori.
+Donna’s face scrunched up, and her eyes were getting wet.

-Lori stood and Donna grabbed her up in a big goodbye hug and whispered into her ear, “Everyone knows the truth, Lori.
+Lori stood, and Donna grabbed her up in a big, desperate goodbye hug and whispered into her ear, “Everyone knows the truth, Lori.
 You did good.
 I’m so sorry it turned out this way.
 You, Phillip, and Clara are our heroes.
 I’m proud of you.
 We’re all proud of you.”

-After a moment, the deputy cleared his throat.
+After a moment, the trooper cleared his throat.

 Boss lady and the guy with the gun stood by quietly as she packed her personal belongings.
-Within minutes, Donna’s tears streamed down her face and the stone-silent deputy was escorting Lori out of the building in a humbling parade through the halls and out the lobby doors.
+Within minutes, tears were streaming down Donna’s face and the silent trooper was escorting Lori out of the building in a humbling parade through the halls and out the lobby doors.

 People had stopped to watch, but that barely registered on her radar.
-She just put one foot in front of the other through the tunnel of white noise her brain always created for forced endings.
+She put one foot in front of the other through the tunnel of white noise her brain always created around forced endings.

 Even out the door, it wasn’t over.
-The deputy walked her down the long 200-foot entrance before handing over her box of pathetic office crap.
-Even with the sun in her eyes, she could see co-worker eyes widened and jaws dropped as they passed her.
-Yeah, we all knew it could happen, but the escorted walk still had good shock value.
+The trooper walked her down the long, two-hundred-foot entrance before handing over her box of pathetic office crap.
+Even with the sun in her eyes, she could see her co-workers’ eyes widen and jaws drop as they passed her.
+Yeah, we all know it can happen, but the dreadful, escorted walk out still has good shock value.

-Well, at least the day couldn’t get any worse.
-She took a deep breath, sucking in a big whiff of hot parking lot pavement, and expelling her hopes and dreams.
+At least, the day couldn’t get any worse.
+She took a deep breath, sucking in a big whiff of hot parking lot pavement and expelling her hopes and dreams.

-She knew she was lucky to be laid off instead of fired, although she also knew that it was only because it was so hard to fire a State employee, what with all those basic human and employee rights that really get in the way of a self-devoted management staff led by corrupt politicians.
+She knew she was lucky to be laid off instead of fired.
+She also knew that it was only because it was so hard to fire a state employee, what with all those basic human and employee rights that really got in the way of a self-devoted management staff led by corrupt politicians.

-She supposed she’d known all along that it could end this way.
-After all, she did help blow the big whistle with lots of details to a reporter.
+She’d known all along that it could end this way since she’d helped blow the big whistle with lots of details to a reporter.
 Heads had rolled right and left.
 Apparently, they were still rolling.

 Political corruption would hopefully be a thing of her past.
 She was ditching this government racket just like they’d ditched her.

 As she stood alone in the parking lot assessing her predicament, she had only two thoughts.
 No more wearing jeans to work.
-She’d have to start… hell, dressing for work.
+She’d have to start…dang, dressing for work.

-Her second thought was that Bobby would make everything okay.
-That she’d knew for sure.
-Bobby… boyfriend, artist, kind, caring, creative, helpful… just plain wonderful human being all the way around.
+Her second thought was dreamy because Bobby would make everything okay.
+That she knew for sure.
+Bobby…boyfriend, artist, kind, caring, creative, helpful…just plain wonderful human being all the way around.
 She smiled thinking about him and couldn’t wait to see him.
 She opened the back of her car and tossed in her box of office crap.